Parallax in astronomy

+The concept hinges on the geometry of a triangle formed between the Earth at two different points in its orbit at one end and a star at the other.
+The parallax angle is half the angle (α) formed at the star between those two lines of sight.
+The closer the star is to the observer, the larger the angle would be.

+Parallax is a foundational method in the cosmic distance ladder, a series of techniques astronomers use to measure distances in the universe.
+While parallax is only effective at measuring distances of nearby stars, space telescopes like Gaia have significantly expanded its effectiveness.
+Parallax remains the most direct and reliable method for measuring stellar distances, forming the basis for calibrating more indirect methods to measure distances to galaxies and beyond.

 Parsec

 Stellar parallax

 Stellar parallax created by the relative motion between the Earth and a star can be seen, in the Copernican model, as arising from the orbit of the Earth around the Sun: the star only appears to move relative to more distant objects in the sky.
 In a geostatic model, the movement of the star would have to be taken as real with the star oscillating across the sky with respect to the background stars.

 Stellar parallax is most often measured using annual parallax, defined as the difference in position of a star as seen from the Earth and Sun, i.e. the angle subtended at a star by the mean radius of the Earth's orbit around the Sun.
 The parsec (3.26 light-years) is defined as the distance for which the annual parallax is 1 arcsecond.
 Annual parallax is normally measured by observing the position of a star at different times of the year as the Earth moves through its orbit.
 Measurement of annual parallax was the first reliable way to determine the distances to the closest stars.
 The first successful measurements of stellar parallax were made by Friedrich Bessel in 1838 for the star 61 Cygni using a heliometer.
 Stellar parallax remains the standard for calibrating other measurement methods.
 Accurate calculations of distance based on stellar parallax require a measurement of the distance from the Earth to the Sun, now based on radar reflection off the surfaces of planets.

 The angles involved in these calculations are very small and thus difficult to measure.
 The nearest star to the Sun (and thus the star with the largest parallax), Proxima Centauri, has a parallax of 0.7687 ± 0.0003 arcsec.
-This angle is approximate that subtended by an object 2 centimeters in diameter located 5.3 kilometers away.
+This angle is approximately that subtended by an object 2 centimeters in diameter located 5.3 kilometers away.